Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 As more sensitive information is stored in databases, vulnerable to security breaches, data integrity concerns become essential for software.

 This is a new category, and it focuses on assuming the integrity of software updates, vital data, and CI/CD procedures without verifying them.
-One example is when applications use extensions, modules, or repositories from content delivery networks (CDNs) or unauthorized sources.
+One example is when applications use extensions, modules, or repositories from Content Delivery Networks (CDNs) or unauthorized sources.
 CI/CD process that is not protected might raise risk of malicious code, system compromise or unauthorized access.

 Prevention techniques include: